-If you’re breezing by on a leisurely country drive, you might miss the Paris Plains Stone Church.
+If you’re breezing by on a leisurely country drive, you might miss the Paris Plains Stone Church, the 6th of 160 Unusual Sites in Ontario I visited.
 However, the curious who stop to visit this quaint cobblestone church in Brant County are in for a treat.
 A unique style of architecture and a piece of Ontario’s history greets them if they are willing to stop and explore.

 Brant County, Ontario

 Found in Southwestern Ontario, Brant County is named after the respected political diplomat and Six Nations Mohawk leader, Thayendanegea (Joseph Brant).
 In true aptronymic form, Thayendanegea means “bind together to strengthen”.
 As a translator, spokesperson for the Six Nations, and liaison between the British government and the Mohawks he more than manifested his name’s meaning.
 To get a closer look into his illustrious past, you can visit a replica of his former home in Burlington which is now a museum.

 Packed with history, Brant County is an historian’s dream.
 It is where the world’s first long-distance telephone call occured, where Canada’s first licenced female doctor grew up, the final resting place for United Empire Loyalists, and the site of the unusual Paris Plains Cobblestone Church.

 Paris Plains North Agriculture

 Most of the soil here is gravel and either owned by or controlled in part by gravel companies.
 These gravel pits have been quite controversial in the past for Paris residents.
 To read more, click here.
 The companies have mineral rights, which means that they do not own the property.
 However, they can extract resources and must take care of the land they use.